 Technically, options expire on Saturday, but since the markets are closed on Saturdays, options are thought of as expiring and getting exercised on Friday.

 Can an Out of the Money Option Be Exercised Automatically?

 There are set rules the Options Clearing Corporation must follow about when to exercise an option contract.
-Any equity or index call or put option $.01 or more in the money at option expiration will be exercised automatically by the OCC.
+The OCC will exercise automatically any equity or index call or put option $.

 Since an option has no time value left at option expiration, the covered call writer can buy the unpredictable near the money call back very close to intrinsic value.
 Intrinsic value is the difference between the option strike price and the stock’s market price.